crossplane/crossplane/design/design-doc-terraform-code-generation.md

 * Offload resource-specific logic to Terraform CLI and/or Terraform Provider as much as possible so that we can get hands-off generation,
-* Generate managed resources taht satisfy Crossplane Resource Model requirements,
+* Generate managed resources thst satisfy Crossplane Resource Model requirements,
 * Target any Terraform provider available.

-While it'd be nice to generate a whole provider from scratch, that's not our main goal.
+While it'd be nice to generate a whole provider from scratch, that's not quite what we aim for.
+The main goal of the code generation effort is to generate things that scale with the number of managed resources.
 For example, it should be fine to manually write `ProviderConfig` CRD and its logic.
-The key point is to automate things that have to be implemented for every resource differently.

 ## Options